From the bedside to the boardroom —

 If you’re a journalist, podcast host, or media contact:

 Myrtle is available for interviews and commentary on healthcare operations, urgent care access, workforce leadership, and the intersection of clinical practice and operational accountability.
-Download her Executive Bio (PDF) or reach out via the Contact page.
+Download her Executive Bio (PDF) or reach out via the Booking page.

 Get in touch